plantbreeding/BrAPI-Manuscript2/manuscript.md

 ## Acknowledgements

-The authors would like to acknowledge the following funding sources:

-+ The BrAPI Project is funded by the USDA grant NIFA-DSFAS 2022-67021-37024.
+This work is supported by:

++ The U.S. Department of Agriculture, National Institute of Food and Agriculture [grant numbers 2022-67021-37024 and 2022-51181-38449].
++ The U.S. Department of Agriculture, National Institute of Food and Agriculture National Research Support Project 10.
++ The U.S. Department of Agriculture [grant numbers 8062-21000-043-004-A, 8062-21000-052-002-A, and 8062-21000-052-003-A]
-+ 'Innovation Lab for Crop Improvement Cornell, ILCI: 7200AA19LE00005, FFAR: CA20-SS-0000000103'
++ The Innovation Lab for Crop Improvement Cornell [grant number 7200AA19LE00005].
++ The Foundation for Food & Agriculture Research [grant number CA20-SS-0000000103].
-+ The AGENT project is funded by the European Union's Horizon 2020 research and innovation programme under grant agreement no. 862613.
++ The European Union's Horizon 2020 Research and Innovation Programme under [grant number 862613].
-+ USDA National Institute of Food and Agriculture National Research Support Project 10
++ The ELIXIR initiative, the research infrastructure for life science data.
-+ The SHAPE3 project is funded by a grant from the German Ministry of Research and Education (BMBF, FKZ 031B1302A).
++ The German Ministry of Research and Education [grant number FKZ 031B1302A].
-+ USDA NIFA: 2022-51181-38449
++ The German Research Foundation DFG [grant number 442032008] (NFDI4Biodiversity).
+NFDI4Biodiversity is part of the National Research Data Infrastructure in Germany ([www.nfdi.de](www.nfdi.de)).
-+ This work was supported by the Agence Nationale de la Recherche, programme Investissements d'avenir, ANR-11-INBS-0012 (Phenome)
++ The Agence Nationale de la Recherche, programme Investissements d'avenir, [grant number ANR-11-INBS-0012]
-+ U.S. Department of Agriculture, under agreement numbers [8062-21000-043-004-A, 8062-21000-052-002-A, and 8062-21000-052-003-A]
-+ This work was funded and supported by ELIXIR, the research infrastructure for life science data.
 + The French Networks of Biological Resource Centres for Agricultural, Environmental and Life Sciences, doi: 10.15454/b4ec-tf49
-+ The work was supported by the German Research Foundation DFG under the grant agreement number 442032008 (NFDI4Biodiversity).
-NFDI4Biodiversity is part of NFDI, the National Research Data Infrastructure in Germany ([www.nfdi.de](www.nfdi.de)).
 + The Bill and Malinda Gates Foundation in cooperation with the Excellence in Breeding Platform of the CGIAR

 ## References {.page_break_before}